KhansLab/hpcuserguide4bigdatalab/docs/source/src/user_guide.rst

 Connection to the server is achieved by using the Terminal (Command Prompt).
 The connection requires users to be using ``Bezmialem`` internet.
 If you are not connected to ``Bezmialem``, you need to use VPN in order to access the server.
 VPN requires BVU username and password, which you need to ask the university to provide you.
 If you do not know how, ask one of the team members.

-Check out the attached guide ``VPN Uzaktan Erişim Adımları`` to see how you can access, after you get your username and password.
+Ask one of the team members for the ``VPN Uzaktan Erişim Adımları`` guide to see how you can access, after you get your username and password.
 After you connect to Bezmialem or VPN, you need to open Terminal (Command Prompt) and write

 .. code-block:: bash
    :linenos:

    ssh username@10.100.9.30

 To learn your usernames, ask one of the team members.